 Sawmill Creek Preserve consists of numerous distinct habitat types, ranging from young forests and meadow habitats in the west, to extensive forested areas in the east.
 Prior to acquisition the western parts of the Preserve were used in crop production, and the forests here consist mainly of pioneering trees and shrubs such as eastern cottonwood and black willow.
 The adjacent open meadows with various goldenrods, asters, and rushes support numerous small wetland habitats.
 In the east, riparian forests dominated by sugar maple grow along Sawmill Creek, while American beech and other mixed hardwoods dominate the forests on the eastern slopes overlooking the creek.
 Several small vernal pools are located within these forested habitats, providing breeding opportunities for the spotted salamander and other amphibians in the early spring before the pools dry up.
 Beautifully carved sandstone cliffs stand out in Sawmill Creek, providing a testament to the erosive power of flowing water.

 Sawmill Creek Preserve is directly adjacent to the MetroParks Bikeway and provides Bikeway users with a shaded, natural corridor in the summer months and a spectacular color display in autumn.
+This location also includes approximately 3-Miles of Trail.
 Several events, including naturalist-guided hikes, are held at Sawmill Creek Preserve each year.

 Parking is available off of South Turner Road.
 There are no restroom facilities available on-site.